floodfx/liveviewjs/apps/liveviewjs.com/docs/06-user-events-slash-bindings/overview.md

 User clicks are the most common type of user event and there are two types of click bindings:

-- `phx-click` - Add this binding to an HTML element (e.g. `<... phx-click="myEvent" ...>`) and when a user clicks on the element the event (i.e. value of the attribute) will be sent to the server.
+- `phx-click` - Add this binding to an HTML element (e.g.,  `<... phx-click="myEvent" ...>`) and when a user clicks on the element the event (i.e.,  value of the attribute) will be sent to the server.
 - `phx-click-away` - This binding is similar to `phx-click` except that an event will occur when the user clicks outside of the element.